Fall 2025 Civic Reporting Fellowship Webinar

 About the Fellowship

 The City Bureau Civic Reporting Fellowship is a paid, 16-week opportunity for emerging journalists looking to grow their skills in reporting, community engagement and leadership.
-Fellows attend weekly workshops and report in teams, producing and publishing information on sociopolitical issues facing Chicago’s communities of color.
+Fellows attend mandatory weekly workshops, and report in teams and individually, producing and publishing information on sociopolitical issues facing Chicago’s communities of color.
 City Bureau places an emphasis on racial equity and community engagement, and participants can expect to have critical conversations about the media industry through those lenses.
 All participants are encouraged to think creatively about how to improve the news and information ecosystem to reach Chicagoans in communities of color.

 Fellows’ work has been published online and in print, aired on radio and TV and through engagement methods, such as flyers and text-messaging apps.
 Some have gone on to work at traditional media organizations or have launched their own media or civic engagement projects.
 Fellows will join our growing City Bureau alumni network and our wider community, as well as forge connections in Chicago’s journalism world.